1. How is it determined what road or sidewalk is plowed first?

-As winter progresses, the width of the snow banks sometimes encroach further onto the roadway.
+As winter progresses, the width of the snow banks sometimes encroaches further onto the roadway.
 Snow banks are pushed or blown away when the width of roadway pavement become significantly reduced.

 Plow operators try as best as possible to equally distribute the snow by plowing the snow away from corner driveway entrances.
 A street corner typically receives more snow on the side and front of yard as two roadways meet generating more snow in a limited area.

 As winter weather conditions fluctuate, we try to take advantage of milder temperature to return residential roads to bare pavement while limiting salt usage.
-Although the Council approved MQS standards indicate residential roads are maintained at "snow packed" standard, in the early winter, we try and take advantage of the mild overnight temperature to remove the ruts which have already formed on the snow packed surface.
+Although the Minimum Maintenance Standards for Municipal Highways indicate residential roads are maintained at "snow packed" standard, in the early winter, we try and take advantage of the mild overnight temperature to remove the ruts which have already formed on the snowpacked surface.
 This allows for a better surface to clear in the upcoming winter months.
 In addition, the clearing operation assists in keeping catch basins open to avoid flooding.
 If weather permits, we push snow banks back to curbs to provide more driving width on the roadway and storage place for snow along residential streets.
 In the long term, this may also help in reducing the cost of snow removal.

 Roadside ditches are cleared at the outlet end of the ditch system to provide positive drainage for the spring melt.
 Municipal crews prioritize know critical areas and attempt to minimize the risk of flooding.
 The clearing operations are not designed to drain all ditches of spring melt water.

 12. What to do if your mailbox is damaged by the snow plow?